Go Back

 • Cover the dish with a lid or heavy-duty foil, and bake for 5-7 hours, or until the meat is beginning to separate from the bone and offers no resistance when probed with a fork.

-duck à l’orange or orange duck confit
+duck à l’orange confit

 Step 3